 Why is age a factor for car insurance rates?

 Studies have shown that certain age groups are more prone to being involved in car accidents and filing auto insurance claims.
-To mitigate potential financial losses, most car insurance companies charge higher premiums for those high-risk age groups.
+To mitigate potential financial losses, most car insurance companies charge higher premiums for high-risk age groups.

 What age group has the most expensive car insurance?

 Young drivers ages 16 to 24 tend to have the most expensive car insurance.
 Drivers in this age group are often inexperienced and are more likely to get into car accidents and file insurance claims.
-As a result, car insurance companies often charge higher premiums to young drivers.
+As a result, car insurance companies often charge higher premiums to younger drivers.

 Why does car insurance go down after 25?

 Drivers 25 and older are typically viewed as having better driving skills due to more experience on the road.
-Speeding tickets, DUIs, or car accidents from earlier years disappear from driving records with time, so drivers over 25 with clean driving records should see an improvement in their average cost of car insurance.
+Speeding tickets, DUIs, or car accidents from earlier years disappear from driving records with time, so drivers over 25 with clean driving records should see an improvement in the cost of car insurance.

 What age group has the cheapest car insurance?